SaMaKsH-exe/Virtual-World/README.md

 ### Getting Started

 1. **Start with an empty canvas** - You begin with a blank viewport to design your world
-2. **Create roads** - Left click to place nodes.
-Each click creates a node point on the canvas
+2. **Create roads** - Left click to place nodes in graph mode
-3. **Connect nodes** - Click two nodes and they'll automatically connect with a road path
+3. **Connect nodes** - Select a node, then click another node (or a new point) to create a road segment
-4. **Edit roads** - Right click on nodes or segments to access editors.
-Drag nodes to reposition them and adjust your road layout in real-time
+4. **Edit roads** - Left click and drag a selected node to reshape roads
 5. **Auto-generated elements** - Buildings and trees automatically generate around your roads as you design
 6. **Add markings** - Use the toolbar buttons to add road markings:
    - Crossing lanes at intersections